Sholkamy/BMI-Calculator/README.md

 ## Our Goal

-The objective how we can customise Flutter Widgets to achieve our own beautiful user interface designs.
-If you have a designer on board, no matter how unconventional their designs are, we can create them using Flutter.
+The objective how we can customise Flutter Widgets to achieve beautiful user interface designs.

 ## What you will create